 The exact age I am today.

 The two lived in small rural houses–no children came of that marriage–and for a time had so little money they they boiled water over a fire, made do without electricity.
-While they were together, they did not teach, did not entertain much.
+While they were together, they did not teach nor entertain much.
 There’s was a true artists’ existence.
-They tended to their animals; they explored the New Hampshire countryside, they read.
+They tended to their animals, explored the New Hampshire countryside, read.
 And they wrote.

-Before they had been together, Hall had been a drunk and in recovery still paid the piper–diabetes, alcohol-related cancers.
+Before they had been together, Hall had been a drunk and in recovery he still paid the piper–diabetes, alcohol-related cancers.
 Because of his ailments and relatively advanced age, they assumed he would die first.
-Instead, he attended to his wife as her body consumed itself–the indignities, the pain, the remission, and the swift and ruthless return of terminal disease.
+Instead, he attended to his wife’s body as it consumed itself–the indignities, pain, remission, and swift and ruthless return of terminal disease.
 It is possible he had never taken care of anyone before her illness; his mother was still alive when Kenyon died and in those days men were not expected to nurture so much as provide.

 And artistic sons of old Mayflower families were not even expected to provide, much like Jewish sons entrusted with talmudic studies.

-So it was true love that deepened Hall, because he had the good grace–the sweetest lesson of Christianity–to succumb to its harshest lesson when it arrived.
+So it was true love that deepened Hall, because he had the good grace–the sweetest lesson of Christianity–to succumb to love’s harshest lesson when it arrived.

 Of living with Jane’s cancer he wrote: